MaxWassarman/d3_app/README.md

 Streamlit dashboard to host advanced stats for division 3 baseball.

-Scrapes data from ncaa and computes advanced stats (wOBA, FIP) using calculated constants.
+Scrapes data from ncaa and computes advanced stats using calculated constants.

 https://oberlinbaseball.streamlit.app/